-The District's net position decreased during the most recent fiscal year.
-The majority of the change represents the degree to which cost of issuance and debt expenditures exceeded program revenues.
+The District's net position increased during the most recent fiscal year.
+The majority of the change represents the degree to which program revenues exceeded cost of issuance and debt expenditures.

 Key elements of the District's change in net position are reflected in the following table: